 - 1. The High Glucose Alarm is off by default.
-Tap the slider to turn the alarm on. - If the alarm is on, you will be notified when your glucose rises above the alarm level, which is initially set to 13.9 mmol/L. Tap to change this value between 6.7 mmol/L and 22.2 mmol/L. Tap SAVE. - 3.
+Tap the slider to turn the alarm on. - 2.
+If the alarm is on, you will be notified when your glucose rises above the alarm level, which is initially set to 13.9 mmol/L. Tap to change this value between 6.7 mmol/L and 22.2 mmol/L. Tap SAVE. - 3.
 Choose the sound for this alarm.
 Volume and vibration will match your phone settings.
-Tap SAVE.
+Tap SAVE. - 4.
+To override your phone's sound and vibration settings: - iPhone: Select whether to turn on Override Do Not Disturb for this alarm.
+Turn ON if you want the alarm to always play a sound and appear on the lock screen even if your phone is muted or Do Not Disturb is enabled on your phone.